kubermatic/docs/content/kubeone/master/getting_started/aws/_index.en.md

 cd ./examples/terraform/aws
 ```

-Before we can use Terraform to create the infrastructure for us, Terraform needs to download the AWS plugin and setup it's environment.
+Before we can use Terraform to create the infrastructure for us, Terraform needs to download the AWS plugin.
 This is done by running the `init` command:

 ```bash
 terraform init
 ```

+{{% notice tip %}}
-**Note:** You need to run this command only the first time before using scripts.
+You need to run this command only the first time before using scripts.
+{{% /notice %}}

 You may want to configure the provisioning process by setting variables defining the cluster name, AWS region, instances size and similar.
 The easiest way is to create the `terraform.tfvars` file and store variables there.
 This file is automatically read by Terraform.